Updated August 2021

-For those of you in courses with a more resource-intensive workload, this Inspiron’s 15″ screen, 8GB RAM, Intel i5 Processor and sizeable 512GB SSD will cover all of your needs.
+For those of you in courses with a more resource-intensive workload, this Inspiron’s 15″ screen, 8GB RAM, Intel i7 Processor and sizeable 512GB SSD will cover all of your needs.
 The screen size if perfect for students who want to look at two documents side-by-side, and the processor will handle all you can throw at it.
-Furthermore, despite all these features the Inspiron still only weighs a bit over 1.5KG, meaning you can carry it around campus without even knowing its there.
+Furthermore, despite all these features the Inspiron still only weighs a bit over 1.5KG, meaning you can carry it around campus easily.

 If you want the power of a higher-end laptop without the bulk, than look no further.
-A top-of-the-line Intel i7 Processor means that this laptop will be able for intensive tasks such as data analysis and photo editing, and the 8GB RAM and 512GB SSD only add to the powerful specs offered.
-A 14″ screen allows for the perfect blend of power and portability, and a 10 hour battery means you can get through a full days work without having to worry about charging.
+An Intel i5 Processor means that this laptop will be able for intensive tasks such as data analysis and photo editing, and the 8GB RAM and 512GB SSD only add to the powerful specs offered.
+A 13.3″ screen allows for the perfect blend of power and portability, and an almost 10 hour battery means you can get through a full days work without having to worry about charging.
 Interestingly, this laptop also includes 32GB Intel Optane memory.
 This dedicated memory bank means that your laptop will be able to pull up your most frequent documents and programs much faster than using traditional memory.

 High End (€1000+)